plotters-rs/guide/markdown/basic/multipanel.md

 ## Splitting drawing areas

-Plotters can support multiple panel figures very easily by splitting the drawing area into sub-drawing areas.
-The following code demonstrate how the drawing area is splitted.
+Plotters can support multi-panel figures by splitting the drawing area into sub-drawing areas.
+The following code demonstrates how.

 ```rust
 use plotters::prelude::*;